Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/ratings.md

 title: Ratings Extension Point
 ---

-Alfresco Content Services supports rating of content according to different schemes, such as likes or five-star.
+Content Services supports rating of content according to different schemes, such as likes or five-star.
 It is also possible to implement custom rating schemes.

 Architecture Information: [Platform Architecture]({% link content-services/latest/develop/software-architecture.md %}#platformarch)

 ## Description

-Alfresco Content Services provides an implementation of a Rating Service, which is intended to support application developers and third parties who wish to define Rating Schemes for their content.
+Content Services provides an implementation of a Rating Service, which is intended to support application developers and third parties who wish to define Rating Schemes for their content.
 A rating scheme is a defined system of ratings for content which is identified by a unique name and which provides a minimum and maximum allowed rating.